 Allison Morrow

-Allison Morrow is an experienced journalist who covers financial markets and the US economy for CNN Business.
-She is also the lead writer and founder of the popular CNN Business Nightcap newsletter.
-Prior to joining CNN, Allison was a news editor at The Wall Street Journal, where she specialized in coverage of the Asia-Pacific region.
-Allison holds a Bachelor's degree in journalism from the University of Missouri-Columbia and lives in Brooklyn.
+Allison Morrow Senior Writer, CNN Business Allison Morrow is a Senior Writer for CNN Business, covering a range of topics including financial markets and the US economy.
+She is also the lead writer and founder of the CNN Business Nightcap newsletter.
+Latest Allison Morrow is a Senior Writer for CNN Business, covering a range of topics including financial markets and the US economy.
+She is also the lead writer and founder of the CNN Business Nightcap newsletter.
+Morrow joined CNN in 2016 as a Senior Producer for Social Publishing.
+Before that, she was a news editor at The Wall Street Journal, where she specialized in coverage of the Asia-Pacific region, based in Hong Kong and New York.
+Morrow holds a Bachelor’s degree in journalism from the University of Missouri-Columbia.
+She lives in Brooklyn.

 The Daily's Verdict